kobzevvv/candidates-video-answers/readme.md

 ## 👥 Team & Roadmap

-We're currently focused on perfecting the self-evaluation form generation step.
+We're currently focused on perfecting the Application form generation step.
 All contributions, ideas, or testing feedback are welcome.